Not sure what to do in Osaka at night? Don’t worry. The fun does not stop when the sun sets in Osaka.

-If the hustle-and-bustle of Osaka and the number of tourists in Dotonbori are proving to be too much, a serene walk in the Osaka park is sure to be appreciated.
+If the hustle and bustle of Osaka and the number of tourists in Dotonbori are proving to be too much, a serene walk in Osaka park is sure to be appreciated.
 A night activity in Osaka doesn’t always have to involve drinking and partying.

 Where To Stay In Osaka